kelsey-ek/of7azure/GUIDE/README.md

 net.ipv4.ip_local_port_range = 1024 65000
 ```

-Ther parameters below are not supported in Centos container, so you can discard those.
+-- The parameters below are not supported in Centos container, so you can discard those.

 ```bash
 net.core.rmem_default=262144